The Oakland Zoo is located in Knowland Park in Oakland, California. Oakland Zoo opened in 1922.

-During 1936 a society currently known as the East Bay Zoological Society but originally known as the Alameda County Botanical and Zoological Society was founded to support the zoo’s work.
+During 1936 a society currently known as the Conservation Society of California but originally known as the Alameda County Botanical and Zoological Society was founded to support the zoo’s work.
 Over time it would become further involved in operations at the zoo.

-During 1950 the park surrounding the zoo was renamed the Joseph Knowland State Arboretum and Park to recognise his efforts to make this space available for recreational use.
+During 1950 the park surrounding the zoo was renamed the Joseph Knowland State Arboretum and Park to recognize his efforts to make this space available for recreational use.